fastos/fastsocket/README.md

 the throughput by **15%** if the server works as a proxy(like Haproxy).

-Fastsocket has already been deployed in the SINA production environment and is used with Haproxy to provide HTTP load balance service.
+Fastsocket has already been deployed in the SINA production environment and is used with Haproxy to provide HTTP proxy service.
 More details are in the [Evaluation](#online-evaluation).

+Fastsocket is released under GPLv2 and we promise that we would never ask for any payment to use our codes.

 ## PARTICIPANTS ##